 The Carer Support Service works closely with other community groups and statutory services, in order to ensure that the voice of mental health carers is heard, and that people are involved in consultation on local and national decision-making policies around carer’s issues.

-We work in close partnership with NTW, CAST (Carers Association in South Tyneside), Sunderland Carers’ Centre at the Carers’ Information Hub at Hopewood Park Hospital, where carers can access support and information on-site.
+We work in close partnership with NTW (Northumberland, Tyne & Wear NHS Trust); STACS (South Tyneside Adult Carers Service); and Sunderland Carers’ Centre at the Carers’ Information Hub at Hopewood Park Hospital, where carers can access support and information on-site.
 We also work alongside nursing staff who are identified as Carers’ Champions, to provide information sharing sessions relevant to carers issues, in order to give staff a better understanding of the important role the carer plays in the treatment of the person that they care for.

 How much does the service cost?